shiebas/safa_connect/LEGAL_PAGES_IMPLEMENTATION_DOCUMENT.md

 ## 🔗 **Footer Implementation**

 ### **Links Added to Footer**
-The following legal links have been added to the SAFA Global system footer:
+The following legal links have been added to the safa_connect system footer:

 1. **Terms & Conditions** → `/legal/terms/`
 2. **Privacy Policy** → `/legal/privacy/`